 The purpose of the Junior Fellows Internship Programme at the Office of the Rector is:

 The programme accepts Junior Fellows to work in the Office of the Rector for a period of four months.
-Running parallel to most university semesters, Junior Fellows are selected twice per year, once in June-July for the fall term and once in November-December for the spring term.
+Running parallel to most university semesters, Junior Fellows are selected twice per year, once in May-June for the fall term and once in October-November for the spring term.
 The fall term begins in mid-August and lasts until mid-December.
 The spring term runs from early February to the end of May.
 Visit the Application Process page for the specific dates for each term.

 Participants in this programme have the opportunity to engage in a number of ongoing initiatives that provide a unique window into the working processes of the University.
 Junior Fellows support the work of the Office of the Rector in the following areas: